Real American Freestyle: 2025: Promotion's launch

-Wyatt Hendrickson was signed to the promotion's roster in June 2025.
-Hulk Hogan cited mainstream coverage of Hendrickson's upset of Gable Steveson in the 2025 NCAA Division I Men's Wrestling Championships as a testament to the sport's popularity.
+Wyatt Hendrickson was signed to the promotion's roster on June 4, 2025.
+Hulk Hogan cited mainstream coverage of Hendrickson's upset of Olympic gold medalist Gable Steveson in the 2025 NCAA Division I Men's Wrestling Championships as a testament to the sport's popularity.
 Steveson has a clothing line with Takedown Sportswear, the official manufacturer of RAF apparel.

-Fox Nation acquired the exclusive broadcast rights to air the promotion's flagship events in July 2025.
-That same month, RAF co-founder and commissioner Hulk Hogan died.

 RAF 01 was held in co-founder Chad Bronstein's hometown of Cleveland, Ohio on August 30, 2025.
-It featured a video tribute to co-founder Hulk Hogan that was produced by WWE.
-Hogan's son Nick Hogan appeared at the show, where he began serving as the promotion's acting commissioner.
+It featured a video tribute to co-founder Hulk Hogan, who had died the month prior, that was produced by WWE.
 Wyatt Hendrickson won his main event match against Mostafa Elders to become the inaugural RAF Heavyweight Champion.

-RAF 02 was held in State College, Pennsylvania on October 25, 2025.
-Kyle Dake defeated Boris Makoev in the main event to retain his RAF Cruiserweight Championship.
+RAF launched their first line of trading cards in October 2025.

-A multi-year partnership with ALT Sports Data was announced on November 4, 2025 that allows betting on RAF matches through sportsbooks including bet365, DraftKings, and FanDuel.
+A multi-year partnership with ALT Sports Data was announced on November 4, 2025 that allows betting on RAF matches through major sportsbooks.

-RAF 03 will take place in Chicago, Illinois on November 29, 2025.
-Chad Mendes will face Michael Chandler in the main event.

-RAF 04 will take place in Fishers, Indiana on December 20, 2025.
-Wyatt Hendrickson will defend his RAF Heavyweight Championship against Mason Parris in the main event.